 Arcata, City of Progress

 Known as Sixties by the Sea, Arcata is one of the North Coast’s most progressive towns.
-Its civic life centers around a historic central plaza, frequented by Humboldt State University students, green activists and tourists.
+Its civic life centers around a historic central plaza, frequented by Cal Poly Humboldt students, green activists and tourists.
 The plaza hosts numerous offbeat events including the Kinetic Sculpture Race, the Arcata Oyster Fest, the Harvest Fest and All-Species Parade, Pastels on the Plaza, and seasonal Saturday Farmers Markets.

 The city’s enthusiasm for sustainability extends into great finds for guests, including excellent organic restaurants and produce markets, ecologically minded crafts and goods, and natural gems like the Arcata Marsh & Wild Sanctuary, which boasts low-tech water treatment engineering as well as a multitude of water birds, and the Arcata Community Forest, with miles of trails for hikes, bikes and horses through sustainably managed redwoods.

 The town began with the more serious name of Union when settled in 1850 by pioneers, who built the central plaza and storefronts such as the circa 1857 Jacoby Storehouse, a California Historic Landmark that houses numerous chic shops and cafes.
 Across the way, the century-old Hotel Arcata still hosts travelers, though none arrive by rail or steamer like the old days.